MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-dialog-manage-conversation.md

 ]);
 ```

-If you run the example using the emulator, the output will be similar to the following results.
+If you run this example using the emulator, the output will be similar to the following results.

 ```
 restify listening to http://[::]:3978